fmxsh/fmxsh/README.md

 I do not know github very well.

+### Guide for submissions

 If submitting anything, please, be aware I may hit the wrong buttons before getting experienced with it.

-### Guide for submissions

-It is better to discuss any ideas before putting in any work (a project has a discussion page associated, as I understand).
-I may reject it otherwise, as it may break some deepere principles of the project or simply not align with what I prefer.

 ### Trivia